learn-co-curriculum/phase-0-macos-env-system/README.md

 programs may not work for you.
 Please reach out to an instructor for more information.

-## Check that Your macOS System Has Enough Space for Flatiron School's Requirements
+## Check that Your MacOS System Has Enough Space for Flatiron School's Requirements

 The programs that we'll be installing during environment setup and all of the work you'll do with Flatiron School will need at least 4 GB of free disk